mxkopy/vae/README.md

 that sets the alpha, beta and decode fields to sensible Dense layers.

 It's necessary to query the device (cpu or gpu) that the model is on and its precision.
-If you want to make a custom model, you should implement `query_device(model::T)` and `query_precision(model::T)` since by default it relies on the `model.interpret` field being a Dense layer.
+If you want to make a custom model, you should implement `query_device(model::T)` and `query_precision(model::T)` since by default it relies on the `model.alpha` field being a Dense layer.

 # Loss Functions
 When possible, the methods provided in this library are generic to AutoEncoder (reconstruction_loss is rather domain-specific and doesn't make much sense to generalize).
 You can define custom behavior by specifying them to your model's type.
 Here is the list of signatures you can use should you want to do so: